Already probing Hindenburg impact on Adani stocks, Sebi tells Supreme Court

 Sebi is already probing the allegations made by US-based short seller Hindenburg Research against the Adani Group and the market activity before and after the publication of the report, the market regulator told the Supreme Court on Monday.
-During a hearing by the apex court on volatility in Adani stocks, Sebi (Securities Exchange Board of India) said the matter was in the early stages of examination, so it may not be appropriate to list details about the ongoing proceedings at this stage.
+During a hearing by the apex court on volatility in Adani stocks, Sebi (Securities and Exchange Board of India) said the matter was in the early stages of examination, so it may not be appropriate to list details about the ongoing proceedings at this stage.

 Also read | No problem with setting up an expert panel to avoid Adani-like volatility: Centre tells SC